dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 perceived value*.

-This is essentially a bubble in renewables that continues insofar as specific apprehensions are maintained by international policy, created with the best intentions.
-These policies contribute greatly to economic opportunity, but entreprenuers should approach them under the assumption that their value may be erratically dependent on some arbitrary mechanism of international law.
-Therefore an entrepreneur should be wary, as their their business entity, city or nation state have little control over these dynamics depending on international policy whims.
+This is essentially a bubble in renewables that continues insofar as certain apprehensions are maintained by international policy.
+These suppositions of how policy should be implemented originate with the best intentions, but are sometimes misguided and can't be known to be permanent, looking forward.
+These policies contribute greatly to economic opportunity -- they are beneficial in many ways -- but entreprenuers should approach them under the assumption that their value may be erratically dependent on some arbitrary mechanism of international law.
+Therefore, an entrepreneur should be wary, as their their business entity, city or nation state have little control over these dynamics depending on international policy whims.
 Since there is undeniable momentum towards renewables and green practices across the world, this will inevitably happen, but its handling by policy-makers dramatically affects the order and quality of trends that emerge.

 With few options for risk-mitigation available to entrepreneurs, international globalist cabals can use green policy to influence